MKSB Inter-Agency Policy & Procedures

 MKSB Levels of Need, updated 2017

 The MKSB Levels of Need document was reviewed and updated in 2017 and should be referred to when a referral is made to the Milton Keynes Multi-Agency Safeguarding Hub (MASH) when you have a concern about a child.
-In order to make a referral to MK MASH please complete a MARF form, which can be downloaded using the link below.
+In order to make a referral to MK MASH please complete a MARF form, which can be accessed via the MK Council website.

 Did you know?
 You can contact the MK MASH for advice – call them on 01908 253169 to discuss a concern

 The MKSB Levels of Need document has been updated to reflect current local practice and clarify process in relation to the Milton Keynes Multi-Agency Safeguarding Hub (MASH).
 The Levels of Need introduces a new-look Windscreen.
 Download the revised version here: